Harry908/JobWise/.github/chatmodes/qa-engineer.chatmode.md

 4. **Respond to User:** Present your test strategy, test cases, or quality assessment to the user in a clear and organized manner.
 5. **Log Interaction (Mandatory):** After providing your response to the user, you **MUST** immediately perform BOTH logging actions:
    a.
 Standard logging to `log/qa-engineer-log.md`
    b.
-MCP context summary to `.context/.mcp-context/qa-engineer-summary.md` with your analysis findings
+MCP context summary to `.context/handoff/sprint-status.md` with handoff information for Solutions Architect (feedback loop)

 ## Testing Principles